 Moab is one of the most popular centers for hiking, biking, 4-wheeling, and river rafting in the world.
 It is a charming small town that has everything you need to make it your headquarters for all kinds of expeditions -- plus, it is right between Arches and Canyonlands National Parks.
-Those two parks take in hundreds of square miles of the most scenic and interesting land to preserve and protect; but there are still vast areas of land outside the park boundaries that are perfect for arch hunting, and dozens of fine arches and bridges can be found if you know where to go.
-This whole area is amazingly picturesque... huge areas that would qualify immediately for national park or monument status in less fortunate states are practically overlooked or ignored here.
+Those two parks preserve and protect hundreds of square miles of the most scenic and interesting land; but there are still vast areas of land outside the park boundaries that are perfect for arch hunting, and dozens of fine arches and bridges can be found if you know where to go.
+This whole area is amazingly picturesque... huge areas that would qualify immediately for national park or monument status in less fortunate states are practically overlooked or ignored around here.
 The great thing about these "wild" arches is... you can climb all over them!
 Under, through, on top of, whatever you want to risk or dare.
 They're just out there in the desert or down in the canyons, unprotected by the park system... and in a way that is good.
-As soon as an area becomes designated an official National Park or National Monument, the tourists come flooding in by the millions, which can cause more damage than when the land was unprotected and only known and loved by the locals -- and us arch hunters.
+As soon as an area becomes designated an official National Park or National Monument, the tourists come flooding in by the millions, which can cause more damage than when the land was unprotected and only known and visited by the locals -- and us arch hunters.
 Here are some of the many fine arches near Moab.
 Some are easy to find, but many require some preparation and back-country hiking or four-wheeling experience.

 Corona Arch: One